Themefic-Team/beaf-before-and-after-gallery/readme.txt

 <strong>Credit:</strong>

 BEAF is based on the famous <a href="https://zurb.com/playground/twentytwenty">TwentyTwenty</a> script that developed by Zurb team.
+Our icon is taken from <a href="https://iconfinder.com/">Iconfinder</a>.

 <strong>Our Other Plugins</strong>

+* <a href="https://wordpress.org/plugins/tourfic/">Travel and Hotel Booking Solution for WooCommerce – Tourfic</a>
 * <a href="https://wordpress.org/plugins/ultimate-addons-for-contact-form-7/">Ultimate Addons For Contact Form 7</a>
 * <a href="https://wordpress.org/plugins/instantio" target="_blank">Onepage / Direct Checkout for WooCommerce - Instantio</a>
 * <a href="https://wordpress.org/plugins/before-after-for-woocommerce">Before After Slider for WooCommerce – eBEAF</a>
-* <a href="https://wordpress.org/plugins/woosync-product-stock-synchronizer-for-woocommerce/">Syncfic - Product Stock Synchronizer for WooCommerce</a>
-* <a href="https://wordpress.org/plugins/wp-guidance-tutorial-for-beginners/">WP Guidance - Guideline/Tutorial for WordPress Beginners</a>

 == Installation ==